MaxHastings/Kolo/GenerateTrainingDataGuide.md

 ```
 QuestionInstructionList:
-  - name: 'CasualandFormal'
+  - name: 'ToneInstructions'
     instruction:
-      - 'For each question write like a casual person.'
+      - 'Keep it short.'
+      - ''
+      - 'Use slang.'
+      - 'Use broken english.'
-      - 'For each question write like a formal person.'
+      - 'Sound like a developer.'
 ```

-Usage: During question generation, each instruction is applied to a seed to create variations in tone.
+Usage: During question generation, each instruction is applied to a seed to create variations in questions, in the above example using different tones.

 #### Answer Instruction List